 Stored specimens are tracked in our Laboratory Information Management System (LIMS).
 Charges are incurred for tracking specimens in LIMS and will be added to the overall nursing time.

-If you are working with the Translational Core Lab (TCL), the TCL will have a startup meeting with the research coordinator before enrollment starts.
-The startup meeting is preceded by a specimen collection guide from Dr. Ren.
-This specimen collection guide contains information on the compatible specimen types, aliquot volume, and the number of aliquots needed for each test.
-This information will be used by the Research Nursing Core (such as CHPS at CHOP and PENN) to decide which blood tubes to use, how much blood to draw, as well as how much CHPS will charge the study.
-CHPS Specimen Handling Services can provide standard size aliquot tubes.
+If you are working with the Translational Core Lab (TCL), please provide the specimen collection guide that contains information on the compatible specimen types, aliquot volume, and the number of aliquots needed for each test.
+This information will be used by the Research Nursing Core to decide which blood tubes to use, how much blood to draw, as well as how much CHPS will charge the study.
+CHPS can provide standard size aliquot tubes.
 Study teams will have to provide specialty tubes.
-Visit the TCL website.

-CHPS Outpatient Lab staff are certified by the Research Institute's Shipping Core to perform domestic and international laboratory shipping.
+CHPS Outpatient Lab staff are certified to perform domestic and international laboratory shipping.
 Provide the destination mailing address and instructions for how to prepare specimens for shipping.
 CHPS can provide dry ice if it is required.
 Study teams provide shipping boxes and pre-printed, pre-paid shipping labels, and are responsible for tracking packages.
 CHPS Outpatient Lab Staff can create commercial invoices if needed.
 Specimens are picked by UPS, FedEx, World Courier, etc. at the CHPS Main Outpatient area.